FAQ

 Why should I support you and not some other organisation?

-• There are many organisations who are great at what they do.
-You have to trust the organisation you decide to support.
-Most of our donors join us on our path because they trust the founders, our expert BUDDY team, our style of work, our vision and our mission.
+• There are many organisations that are great at what they do.
+It is important you trust the organisation you decide to support.
+Most of our donors join us on our path because they trust the founders, our expert BUDDY team, our way of working and quality of work, and our values, vision and mission.
 They understand that none of us would make it alone in this world.
-They also understand that caring for a child is long-term and that the most valuable thing we can give to all children is love and attention, and therefore our time.
+They also understand that caring for a child is a long-term commitment and that the most valuable thing we can give to all children is love and attention, and therefore our time.

-Can I help in another way than financially?
+Can I help in another way rather than financially?

-• Yes, we have donors who provide us with services our organization needs.
-For example, we have donors who give us pro bono legal services, print services, or their employees’ time to prepare and organise events.
+• Yes, we have donors who provide us with services our organisation needs.
+For example, we have donors who give us pro bono legal services, print services or their employees’ time to help prepare and organise events.
 We have donors who provide us with event venues or catering.
+Please contact us if you are interested in collaborating.

 Can I become a volunteer in your organisation? (even though I don’t want or cannot be a BUDDY volunteer)

 • Yes, you can.
-First, however, we would have to discuss with you and our team the type of volunteer work, how often and what expertise you can provide so it is aligned with the goals of the organisation.
+We would discuss with you and our team the type of volunteer work, how often and what expertise you can provide so it is aligned with the goals of the organisation.
+Please contact us if you are interested in collaborating.

 Finance